Hosein-Joleini/My-Fast-Food-App/README.md

 - Proceed to checkout and provide delivery details.
 - Track your order's status as it's being prepared and delivered.

-- You can try out the live version of React Fast Food [here].
+- You can try out the live version of React Fast Food [here](https://my-fast-food-app.vercel.app/).

 ## Contributing